 The layout and floorplans were important factors steering the concept.
 “The new office is designed with an open, flowing configuration that provides a collective space drawing cultures and teams together more closely like a family, facilitating the collaborative process,” Nancy says.
 And the finished design does just that while also showing off the heart and soul of Polycor.

 Take a virtual walk with us through our new offices.

-In September 2016, Polycor acquired Rock of Ages and Swenson, two major American companies which brought us one of our newest colors, American Black which you see here in our entryway.
-1cm ultra thin slabs were used for the feature wall and large format tiles in a honed finish were used for the floors.
+In September 2016, Polycor acquired Rock of Ages and Swenson Granite, two major American companies which brought us one of our newest colors, AMERICAN BLACK® granite which you see here in our entryway.
+1 cm ultra thin slabs were used for the feature wall and large format tiles in a honed finish were used for the floors.

 Fabricating furniture from natural stone is a craft we’ve recently fallen in love with.
-Here, in the entryway tables, you can see how the crystal structure of Saint Henry Black is revealed when the stone is antiqued, The deep color and pronounced texture pop against the soft black of the American Black honed granite tiles.
+Here, in the entryway tables, you can see how the crystal structure of SAINT HENRY BLACK ™ granite is revealed when the stone is antiqued, The deep color and pronounced texture pop against the soft black of the American Black honed granite tiles.

 The dark veins in the bookmatched Pearl Grey honed marble slab walls in the dining area provide a dramatic backdrop for a banquette surrounding a Cambrian Black Polished granite table.

 Why use one countertop material in the kitchen when you can use three?
 We played with our black, white and grey palette in the kitchen using Saint Henry Black antiqued granite on the ends of the kitchen island, joined with Saint Clair Fleuri limestone in the center.
 Perimeter countertops feature honed Alberene Soapstone.